IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README-pod-sched.md

 Additional queues can be added by modifying the **lsb.queues** configMap.

-The `lsf.ibm.com/fairshareGroup: "gold"` tells the scheduler which fairshare group this job belongs to.
-By default the following groups have been configured:
+The `lsf.ibm.com/fairshareGroup: "gold"` tells the scheduler which fair share group this job belongs to.
+By default, the following groups have been configured:
 - gold
 - silver
 - bronze

 These groups allow the user to modify how the resources are shared.
-Some groups may have a higher allocation of resources, and can use a better fairshareGroup.
+Some groups may have a higher allocation of resources and can use a better fairshareGroup.

 ```yaml
 apiVersion: batch/v1